alexburr/ReduxSimpleStarter/NOTES.md

 > `` `https://www.youtube.com/embed/${videoId}`; ``

 **NOTE:** React wants to render immediately.
 Some parent objects can't fetch fast enough to satisfy a child object.
 So null/undefined checks are important.

+>### LODASH:
+>`debounce()` Has ability to throttle existing callback: Will take a function and return a new function that can only be called every _`x`_ milliseconds (300 in our example).

+If we pass the `debounced` callback into `SearchBar`, it will only run every 300ms, meaning we will only trigger a new search once every 300ms.